tomoya-sasaki/Code_Tips/Linux/CentOS.md

 ```
 #!/bin/bash
-#SBATCH -n 1 # Number of cores requested
+#SBATCH --ntasks 1 # Number of cores requested
-#SBATCH -N 1 # Ensure that all cores are on one machine
+#SBATCH --nodes 1 # a minimum of minnodes nodes be allocated to this job
 #SBATCH -t 01:00:00 # Runtime Limit
 #SBATCH -p serial_requeue # Partition to submit to
 #SBATCH --mem-per-cpu=2048 # Memory per cpu in MB (see also --mem-per-cpu)